How to get all your emails in one place

 As with Gmail on Android, the preinstalled Mail app on iOS will automatically pull in emails sent to the address associated with your Apple ID.
 You can also easily check emails sent to other accounts.

 Follow the steps shown on screen to set up another email account on iOS.
-You’ll need to enter the username and password, then you’ll get asked if you want to sync contacts, calendars, and other data from the account.
+You’ll need to enter the username and password, then you’ll be asked if you want to sync contacts, calendars, and other data from the account.

 Syncing emails on Windows

-If you use a Microsoft account to sign into Windows, then you’ll find the bundled Mail app is already populated with your Microsoft (Outlook) emails.
+If you use a Microsoft account to sign into Windows, you’ll find the bundled Mail app is already populated with your Microsoft (Outlook) emails.
 If you don’t, adding a Microsoft email account is pretty straightforward, as is associating an account from any other popular email service.

 Work through the subsequent dialog boxes to enter your login details for the new account.
-In most cases it should only take a couple of minutes—you can then select it from the Manage accounts screen to rename it or to change the email sync settings.
+In most cases it should only take a couple of minutes—you can then select it from the Manage accounts screen to rename it or change the email sync settings.

 Syncing emails on macOS

 Like Windows, macOS has a default email account called Mail.
 After you’ve set up your Mac from scratch using an Apple ID, the messages from the email account linked to that Apple ID will start coming into the Mail program.
 It’s perfectly capable of handling messages from your other accounts too.

 Open up Mail then click the Mail menu and Add Account.
 These are the accounts (like Google and Yahoo) set up to work with various aspects of macOS, including the email app.
 If you want to associate a new email address, click the relevant entry on the list (use Add Other Account if you can’t see the client you use).